 Christina’s involvement outside of the local community is equally impressive.
-Currently, she serves as a consumer representative of Advertising Standards Canada, was a director of the Consumers Council of Canada, and governor of Canada’s Sports Hall of Fame, to name but a few.
-Christina career experience has included senior executive positions in major industry sectors ranging from consumer products, health care, technology and police services boards, where she was responsible for representing sector interests to all levels of government in Canada, and internationally.
+She served as a public representative of Advertising Standards Canada, was a director of the Consumers Council of Canada, and governor of Canada’s Sports Hall of Fame, to name but a few.
+Christina career experience has included senior executive positions in major industry sectors ranging from manufacturing and retailing of consumer products, health care, technology and police services boards, where she was responsible for representing sector interests to all levels of government in Canada, and internationally.

-As Ward 7 Councillor, Christina says that she would focus on the issues that concern residents most—especially issues related with growth: “Change is never easy, and it brings challenges that are not always favourable to the community.
-While we’ve welcomed new people to our neighbourhoods, we’ve also seen more congestion in traffic, housing, and loss of precious green space,” Christina said, specifically referring to the future development of the former Glenway golf course.
+As Ward 7 Councillor, Christina has focused on the issues that concern residents most—especially issues related with growth: “Change is never easy, and it brings challenges that are not always favourable to the community.
+While we’ve welcomed new people to our neighbourhoods, we’ve also seen more congestion in traffic, housing, and loss of precious green space,” Christina said, specifically referring to the current development of the former Glenway golf course.
 Christina believes what is needed is community-centred solutions, and that requires Ward 7′s council member to be able to understand, appreciate and reflect the full diversity of the interests of Ward 7 as a whole.
-One of the first things that she would do to accomplish this is establish a Ward 7 Community Advisory Group.
-“I will seek the help of community members to ensure inclusivity of all the residents who live here by acting as my sounding board and touchstone on issues affecting our local neighbourhoods, ” said Christina.
+To that end, Christina established a Ward 7 Community Advisory Group.
+“The group brings me together with community thoughtleaders who serve as my sounding board and touchstone on issues affecting our local neighbourhoods, ” said Christina.

 Christina’s approach is not just to be the voice on council for Ward 7 residents but also to contribute to the important decision-making processes of the town of Newmarket as a whole.
-“Newmarket, as other parts of Ontario, continues to experience loss of manufacturing positions.
-If we are to position ourselves for investment and job growth we need leverage the advantage and potential of our assets such as Southlake Regional Health Centre along with our other knowledge-based businesses, as a centre for innovation, research and development along with building the infrastructure we need to make that happen (such as broadband). ” Christina said.
+“If Newmarket is to position itself for investment and job growth we need leverage the advantage and potential of our assets such as Southlake Regional Health Centre along with our other knowledge-based businesses, as a centre for innovation, research and development,” Christina said.

 For further information contact: